Course Outline

 Details of early feedback on progress

-Early feedback will be provided via online quizzes within each module, worth 5% each (from week 2).
+Early feedback will be provided with online quizzes.
 Students will also have regular formative feedback within laboratory sessions regarding their progress.

 Assessment tasks